mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Bargaining
 _"Maybe this page doesn't have anything interesting in it."_

-Everything on the page looked public.
-Can't do much with the passenger name and flight schedule.
+Awwww suuuuuurely it's not thaaaaat bad.
+I mean sure I can see all this flight info, but it doesn't look _that_ secret.
+Name, flight takeoff/landing times, all boring.
+Hmm, frequent flyer number tho.
+Maybe that's a lil bit secret?

-There was a Frequent Flyer number?
-The page informed me that this flight had been booked by a travel agent, so some information would be missing.
+It said the flight had been booked by a travel agent, so some information would be missing.

 But that's not _that_ bad.
 Right?

 ### Depression

-I clicked around and scrolled a considerable length to the end of the page, but still didn't find anything secret-looking.
+I clicked around and scrolled a considerable length, but still didn't find anything secret-looking.

 At the very end, in what was a somewhat surreal experience, I was farewelled by an ad telling me (Tony Abbott?) to rent a car in Melbourne.